 Not to be confused with Town Hall meetings, the New England Town Meeting is a form of direct democracy in which a community gathers and votes on budgets and policies.
-They've been called 'a little primitive nursery of republican truth' and many other things, including 'misery.'

 To be an inhabitant, you had to have a good character, a blameless life and honest conversation.
 Women weren’t allowed to be inhabitants, nor were vicious and abandoned persons, idlers, vagabonds and paupers.

 In 1637, Connecticut’s General Court decreed that unmarried young men couldn’t live by themselves or with a family unless the town allowed it.
 Disobeying the law brought a fine of 20 shillings a week.
 In Windsor, Town Meeting decided who should stay and who should go.
-Windsor inhabitants in 1652 allowed Isaac Shelden and Samuel Rockwell to keep house together in Isaac's house 'so they carry themselves soberly and do not entertain idle persons.'

 On June 9, 1713, Berwick became Maine’s ninth town.
-Since Maine’s older towns no longer have town meeting – or, like Castine, didn’t hold Town Meeting until later -- we’re going with Berwick as having the oldest Town Meeting in Maine.
+Since Maine’s older towns no longer have town meeting – or, like Castine, didn’t hold Town Meeting until later — we’re going with Berwick as having the oldest Town Meeting in Maine.

-Berwick today offers a handy guide for newcomers to Town Meeting with questions and answers such as, “Won’t I seem like an idiot if I ask questions?”
+Today, Berwick offers a handy guide for newcomers to Town Meeting with questions and answers such as, “Won’t I seem like an idiot if I ask questions?”

-A special mention goes to Pelham, Mass., which the oldest town hall in continuous use for town meetings.
+A special mention goes to Pelham, Mass., which has the oldest town hall in continuous use for town meetings.
 It was built in 1743.

 New Hampshire allowed towns to adopt a ballot vote in 1996, and two years later Exeter did just that.